• Technical Report

 30/08/2023

-The AquaWatch pilot project (P3-17) aims to establish an effective water quality monitoring system in the Boston Bay region of Spencer Gulf, an area which encompasses one of the most diverse and productive aquaculture sectors in South Australia.
+The AquaWatch pilot project (P3.17) aims to establish an effective water quality monitoring system in the Boston Bay region of Spencer Gulf, an area which encompasses one of the most diverse and productive aquaculture sectors in South Australia.
 The project design emphasizes the importance of integrating multiple data streams from in situ and satellite platforms to enhance the accuracy and reliability of water quality assessments.

 The project successfully implemented a comprehensive sensor selection, buoy design, and installation plan.
 The site selection process involved collaboration with project partners at the South Australian Research and Development Institute (SARDI) to identify a suitable location that met essential requirements such as water depth, surface stability and proximity to aquaculture activities.